Military and Veterans

 Is Salve Regina a Yellow Ribbon school?
 How does Yellow Ribbon work at Salve Regina?

-Yes.
-If you are eligible for CH33 (Post-9/11) at the 100% rate, you may also be eligible for the Yellow Ribbon component of this chapter.
+Salve Regina participates in the Yellow Ribbon program.
+If you are eligible for the post-9/11 GI Bill (Chapter 33) at the 100% rate, you may be eligible for the Yellow Ribbon component of this benefit.
 If this is the case, call the Office of the Registrar at (401) 341-2943 and we will forward the Yellow Ribbon application to you.
 Remember, you must provide verification of 100% eligibility before you can apply.
-Active duty personnel and their spouses are not eligible for Yellow Ribbon.

 Do I need to be enrolled full time?